WHAT'S IT ABOUT?

 been convicted of crimes and destroy innocent lives at his own discretion?

-of the world’s homeless and hungry children could have been sheltered and well
+And how many of the world’s homeless and hungry children could have been

-fed, with the hundreds of millions of taxpayer dollars that Kenneth Starr and
+sheltered and well fed, with the hundreds of millions of taxpayer dollars that

-his associates spent to find out that the president was guilty of nothing more
+Kenneth Starr and his associates spent to find out that the president was guilty

 I think it was the great film director, Billy Wilder, who said that in order to tell people the truth, you have to make them laugh.
 However, at this cynical point in time, it's not easy to imagine that anyone is actually still listening.
 I think all socially conscious writers believe that we can change the world, when we’re twenty, but question it as we age and jade.
 Maybe things were different in Shakespeare’s day.
 Doubtlessly, audiences walked out of Romeo and Juliet with new appreciation for their significant others, and left Richard III questioning the sanity of their kings and rulers.
 Still, without mass communication, satellite dishes, or even basic vitaphone film, how much of the globe could even the most respected philosophers and writers of the sixteenth century actually have actually influenced?
 Did native Americans living in what’s now called Alabama benefit from bits of wisdom like to thine own self be true?
 Did residents of sixteenth century Pakistan ever get to examine phrases like to be or not to be?
 Then again, if change does indeed begin at the local level, and if Shakespeare’s writings influenced the lives of a small block of European theatre patrons, then in some way, the effect must have been felt by the planet, as a whole.
 Perhaps people like Henry Hyde and Orin Hatch were in power in sixteenth century Verona, and perhaps they inspired now classic statements like What a piece of work is man, how noble in reason!